Free Osceola County Public Records: Look Up Information on Anyone

 Public information can help you screen family members, friends, dates, and colleagues.
 It can provide you with safety and reassurance when someone may be entering your life or a loved one’s life.
 However, you should always be responsible with how you use public information and ensure that you consider people’s privacy.

 Most employers in Florida are not required to complete background checks on employees.
 However, if an employer does complete a background check, they must abide by all federal laws.
-For example, according to the FCRA, an employer has to inform the employee that such information may be used for decisions related to employment.
+For example, according to the Fair Credit Reporting Act (FCRA), an employer has to inform the employee that such information may be used for decisions related to employment.

 Additionally, if an employer does elect to have a background check done on you, they must obtain your explicit permission, according to the Federal Trade Commission (FTC).23 Employers cannot discriminate against you, according to the Equal Employment Opportunity Commission (EEOC).
 If you believe an employer or potential employer has discriminated against you, you should file a complaint.24